 Homemade Butterscotch and Daim Layer Cake with Butterscotch Frosting

 Seriously though, birthday season has rolled around again in our house and regular readers will know that any birthday is a flimsy excuse for a fancy cake here.

 This time around, the now 14 year old was persuaded that he wanted nothing more than a Daim cake.
-Okay, he was in total agreement and there was no arming twisting (hello?
-Daim bars?) but it was definitely my suggestion.
+Okay, he was in total agreement and there was no arming twisting, but it was definitely my suggestion.

 For this cake, and the first time ever, I decided to make a four layer cake.
 There’s a reason why I’ve never tried it before.
-Cake decorator extraordinaire, I am not.
+As already mentioned, cake decorator extraordinaire, I am not.
 I am pretty sure The Cake Girls won’t loose much sleep over it, put it that way.

+Homemade Butterscotch and Daim Layer Cake with Butterscotch Frosting